MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/CountryRegionMapping.md

 ms.author: anbichse
 ---

-# Country/Region mapping in CloudforSustainabilitySharedDataModel(CountryRegionMapping)
+# Country/Region mapping in Cloud for Sustainability shared data model(CountryRegionMapping)

 Entity storing the region mapping, which is a mapping of a country or region to a user-defined group.